-Your guide to learn everything you need to know about earning a Master’s in Public Administration Online
+Download your guide to learn everything you need to know about earning a Master’s in Public Administration online.

 A city manager or city administrator is a government employee who runs the day-to-day operations of a city.
 City managers typically work at the pleasure of the city council, which is the body of elected officials who govern the town.
 A city manager is often hired by the city council members in order to manage daily operations at the local level.
 City managers are not elected officials.
 MPA graduates are able to pursue a career as a city manager because they have an understanding of the complexities of municipalities, and they have the knowledge and skills needed to effectively run a community.
 According to the Bureau of Labor Statistics, the median pay in 2019 for city managers and other administrative services managers was about $96,000 per year.